– I think you Five-O! – Five-O, man I ain’t no motherfucking cop! – Then hit this motherfucker then! – I can feel it…

 Laurence Fishburne, at that time an emerging actor, realistically played the part of the cop, and this role will mark the beginning of his movie carrier.
 His gravelly voice as he’s narrating what’s going on pulled you into the story even further.
 It made it somehow very personal like all this was happening to someone you know or even yourself.
 The overwhelming feeling of loneliness and a hopeless mission reminds us that we’re watching a true neo-noir movie.
 And although the story is not based on real events, I have a feeling that the characters of Barbossa and Gallegos might be based on Félix Gallardo.
 Also, Jeff Goldblum was eerily convincing as the sleazy but calculated lawyer David Jason driven by ruthless ambition.
 Man, this movie is so cool!

-Finally, if you’re looking for movies like In Too Deep, I have to recommend In Too Deep, New Jack City, and Fresh.
+Finally, if you’re looking for movies like Deep Cover, I have to recommend In Too Deep, New Jack City, and Fresh.
 I also have to mention the Chicano epic Blood In, Blood Out (Vatos Locos forever man), and French hood masterpiece La Haine.
 Enjoy.

 Director: Bill Duke